 To be available, modern BI must also be reliable, and that it is.
 Your business intelligence will still work when your office loses internet.
 Your company’s communication needs intensify tenfold during an emergency such as hurricanes or earthquakes, and business decisions don’t just stop when a network goes down because the construction crew outside cut the wrong line.
 With traditional BI, if your office lost power or your servers went down, your BI would also be down.
 This would mean that even if you moved offsite to keep working and had a VPN connection, that BI is down until that server or power is back.

 In 2016, every single minute of server downtime cost nearly $9000 – we can only imagine that cost has increased in recent years.
 Internet connectivity is often just as important as food or water to a business, and you’ll still be connected if you employ modern BI within your organization.
 The reliability of modern BI versus the traditional BI is unparalleled and is obviously a key benefit of business intelligence.
 While sitting in your dark office without power, you could pull up your modern BI on your phone app to get quick info or hunker down at home with your internet & snack pantry during a snow storm (or perhaps a pandemic), and you’ll have full access to all of your live data.
 Running a successful organization requires constant connectivity and minimal interruptions, especially during catastrophes.
-A cloud-based business intelligence solution offers you this.
+A cloud-based business intelligence solution like Domo offers you this.

 The scalability in modern BI is remarkable.
 It’s easily customizable and can increase in size – rapidly, if necessary.
 This isn’t something you should sacrifice for your business because if you intend to be profitable you must be accommodating to your organization’s needs.
 If you’re a small to medium size business that has plans for future growth, both in terms of the number of employees and BI features you need, the modern BI can swiftly grow right along with you.
 In other words, you can easily go from 5 to 5000 users without the hassle of purchasing and installing new servers or infrastructure, and then configuring and setting everything up.
 As well, Modern BIs are also consistently updating with new technology, like artificial intelligence, as soon as it’s available so you’ll stay up to date without needing to change systems.